-Do I Need an Overlap or Beaded Pool Liner
+Do I Need an Overlap or Beaded Pool Liner?

 Choosing a liner for your above ground pool is one of the fun parts of being a pool owner.
 There are a variety of pool liner designs that can enhance the look of your above ground pool.
 However, there is one item that can be a bit confusing.
-What type of liner to get for their above ground swimming pool — beaded or overlap?
+What type of liner should you get for their above ground swimming pool — beaded or overlap?
 There are a few important differences between these two types of liners but primarily it’s all about the installation process.
 Let’s take a look!

 Beaded Pool Liners